History

 2010s

 In the 2010s, the Office of the Dean of Students family of departments was rebranded 'Student Life & Leadership'.
 UCI also underwent a campus IT consolidation and our technical staff and students moved to the Office of Information Technology.
-Under the consolidation, we began narrowing our focus to online solutions and new web application development slowed as we began looking at product-based solutions instead.
+Under the consolidation, we began narrowing our focus to online solutions and new web application development slowed as the campus began looking at product-based solutions instead.
 We began migrating desktop support, server administration, and other 'specialist' responsibilities to OIT tech teams.
-Student Affairs also re-organized and SLL started to expand and acquire significantly more departments.
+Student Affairs also re-organized and SLL started to grow with significantly more departments.

 Google Slack Microsoft 365